RayVector/SoloJS/README.md

 #Todo:

+- Try refactor to only classes;
+- Try refactor to only functions;
 - MAIN: Leave HTML and CSS or combine in one data;
 - (DONE) Add child elements to elements;
 - Refactor all components to Classes;